pantheon-systems/documentation/source/_docs/site-plan.md

  Otherwise, click the **current plan**:
  ![Change current plan for paid sites](/source/docs/assets/images/dashboard/change-plan.png)

 Plan changes take immediate effect.
-The associated card will be charged or credited a prorated amount upon upgrade or downgrade even if the site has not launched.
+The associated card will be charged or credited a prorated amount upon upgrade or downgrade.
+We recommend staying on the free Sandbox plan until you're ready to launch the site and handle traffic over a custom domain.

 <div class="alert alert-info">
 <h4 class="info">Note</h4>